Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 *  **Logistics**.
 In person, setup tables for up to 5 people per table.
 Once everyone has arrived, redistribute people so that each table has a variety of roles and team membership
 *  **Teach C4**.
 A short overview is best, and the infographic above provides a useful reference.
 Mention that they are going to try this in the next few minutes
 *  **Goal of the session**.
-It's the same as in the simpler case above, "Create a context diagram of the system as it is right now".
+It's the same as in the simpler case above: "Create a context diagram of the system as it is right now".
 Make sure to mention that when the timer starts everyone individually will create a diagram and that when the timer elapses they will have to explain the diagram to the rest of the table.
 *  **Alone together**.
 Start the timer.
 Five minutes is a good default.
 At this point the room should be silent.
 When the timer elapses, reiterate that each member of a table need to explain the diagram they created to others.
 Everyone else in the table is expected to listen and hold the questions and comments until everyone is done
 *  **Convergence**.
-Set a timmer for twenty minutes.
+Set a timer for twenty minutes.
 On a per table basis, once everyone is done explaining their individual diagrams, they have to create one diagram together.
 This means they need to find what makes sense to the whole table
     *  **Show and Tell**.
 Since there are many tables, task each table with sharing the diagram they’ve created so far.
 A great practice is to ask the person who knows least (perhaps a new joiner) about the system to present it.
 Set another timer for three minutes and task the groups with cleaning up the diagram and preparing the speaker.
     * **What to expect**.
 It's usual that the diagrams look different from each other.
 Often the language is generic, or the words used to describe the different parts of the system don't match.
 When the boundaries very unclear, the abstractions between system and container will be blurry.
 The key is for the participants to understand and bring the abstractions they know of, to the fore.